 You can add equations to your annotation by clicking the Insert Equation button in the annotation formatting toolbar.

 In the Edit Equation dialog box, enter LaTeX or MathML code to generate equations.
-For LaTeX commands, see Insert LaTeX Equation (MATLAB).
+For LaTeX commands, see Insert LaTeX Equation.

 To edit equation code, double-click the equation in the annotation.
-Similar to text in annotations, you can format equations in annotations by using the formatting toolbar.
+You can format equations in annotations by using the formatting toolbar.
 You can change the font color, text highlight color, font size, and location of equations in annotations.

-You can add TeX formatting commands to your annotation for mathematical and other symbols and Greek letters.
+You can also type TeX formatting commands directly into the text of an annotation for mathematical and other symbols and Greek letters.

 Add supported TeX commands to your annotation.
 For example, add this text: